melissawen/melissawen.github.io/_posts/2020-03-21-a-tangle-issues.md

 [PATCH] drm/vkms: enable cursor by default

-However, besides made the logical change on the code, I wanted to see this behavior on bits (or something like this).
-For this, I thought of looking for the cursor on the framebuffer used for the IGT test kms\_enable\_cursor.
-This test has a subtest that I was trying to fix before.
-First, I checked if variables related to cursor presented values that represents the enabling according to the context (and put a log of pr\_info to say: "ok, it looks like working").
-Second, I thought that in this test I could find a white cursor in the frame buffer whenever the cursor was enabled (since it also is a requirement for the test).
+However,  as a newbie, I was not confident only with the logical change on the code.
+I was curious to see this behavior on bits (or something like this).
+For this, I thought to look for the cursor on the framebuffer.
+As I have already played with the IGT test kms\_enable\_cursor, I considered using the framebuffer of this test to see the cursor.

+First, according to the context, I checked if variables related to cursor presented values that represent the enabling, putting a lot of pr_info to
+say: "ok, it looks like working".
+Second, I thought I could find a white cursor in the framebuffer of this test whenever the cursor was enabled, since it also is a requirement for the test execution.

-With this in mind, I ran the subtest pipe-A-cursor-alpha-transparent to looking for this white cursor became transparent and after some computing, the transparent cursor plane would be blend with the other planes... but, ops... where is the cursor?
-Hmm...
-Let's run the cursor-opaque test that I know it is working and right passing... ops, crash?
-It's weird!
+With this in mind, I ran the subtest pipe-A-cursor-alpha-transparent to looking for this white cursor and see it become transparent.
+Then, after some computing, the transparent cursor plane would be blend with the other planes... but, ops... where is the cursor?

+"Well, maybe there is a problem with the subtest.
+Let's run the pipe-A-cursor-alpha-opaque test that I know is working and right passing!

+Ops, crash?
+It's weird!"

-This situation and putting many pr\_info helped me to understand a little more of what is happening: the abstraction involved, the test execution step by step, searching on web information about cairo operations called by the tests.
+To face this weird situation encouraged me to dive into the elements of IGT test and understand a little more of what is happening: the abstraction involved, the test execution step by step, searching on web information about Cairo operations called by the tests, etc.

-I realized the pipe-A-cursor-alpha-transparent check the CRC from the frame buffer that has already blended a cursor transparent in a black background, for this, it's not possible to find a white cursor in any step of the test.
-This interpretation match with the output of the pixels printed in my investigation (only have two possible ARGB pixel values: transparent black and opaque black).
+I realized the pipe-A-cursor-alpha-transparent check the CRC from the framebuffer that has already blended a cursor transparent in a black background, with this, it's not possible to find a white cursor in any step of the test, that was my initial intention.

-I am still not sure if my comprehension is correct, but following this logic helped me to find a solution for the pipe-A-cursor-alpha-transparent test and also put things on a backlog of investigation.
+This interpretation matches the output of the pixels printed in my investigation, where only have two possible ARGB pixel values: transparent black and opaque black.
+I am still not sure if my comprehension is correct, but following this logic helped me to find a solution for the pipe-A-cursor-alpha-transparent test and also put the other things on a backlog of investigation.

 ### Backlog of issues to treat